entanmo/etm-developer/docs/skill/use-dapp/index.en-US.md

 Today's app market is riddled with bad business practices.
 Technology behemoths monopolize profits.
 App transparency is lacking.
 Abuse of user permission runs rampant while personal data is sold and leveraged.
 However, things could change with blockchain-powered DApp, which enables users to make transactions in a safer, transparent and efficient manner, and opens up possibilities for new way of life in the internet age : taking your privacy back from the internet giants.
 Being transparent, open, reliable and decentralized, DApp addresses the major deficiencies of traditional apps, and is bound to give rise to a brand new business ecosystem.

 A great technology should benefit all rather than some.
 However, this would be impossible without the hard work of developers.
-For this reason, En-Tan-Mo is committed to putting in place a sound and high-performance platform for app development; a platform that runs an open, thriving developer's community and selfevolving blockchain application components; and a platform that shatters the walls between finance, energy, business and people's daily lives and encourages free flows of value.
+For this reason, En-Tan-Mo is committed to putting in place a sound and high-performance platform for app development; a platform that runs an open, thriving developer's community and selfevolving blockchain application components; and a platform that shatters the walls between finance, energy, business and people's daily lives and encourages dynamic activity in the community.

 ## En-Tan-Mo enables developers to write and deploy Dapp easily.